John T. Cunningham

 John T. Cunningham (June 26, 1915 – June 7, 2012) was an American journalist, writer, and historian who published numerous works related to the history of his native state, New Jersey.
 Long known as "New Jersey’s popular historian", his This is New Jersey, originally published in 1953, has never gone out of print.
 Cunningham work has also included collaboration on several documentaries and frequent speaking engagements.

 Early life and career

-Cunningham was born in Newark, New Jersey on June 26, 1915, one of eight children of Guy Cunningham, an expert radio repairman, and the former Margaret Morrissey.
+Cunningham was born in Newark, New Jersey on June 26, 1915, one of eight children of Guy Cunningham and Margaret Morrissey.
 He was raised in the Brookside section of Mendham Township, New Jersey near Morristown, where he graduated from Morristown High School in 1932, and later able to pay tuition, he graduated from Drew University in 1938.
 He worked briefly for the Morristown Record, to which he had been contributing local interest articles since high school, and in 1939 was hired by the Newark News.
-During World War II, became a captain in the Army Air Corps and in 1946 returned to The News, remaining until 1963, when he began writing and publishing full-time.
+During World War II, became a captain in the Army Air Corps.
+He returned to The News in 1946 and stayed until 1963, when he began writing and publishing full-time.